LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

         time, *tout*, in the direction of integration, i.e. :math:`t_{n-1} <` *tout* :math:`\le t_{n}` for forward
         integration, or :math:`t_{n} \le` *tout* :math:`< t_{n-1}` for backward integration.
-It will then compute an approximation to the solution :math:`y(tout)` by interpolation (as described in :numref:`ARKODE.Mathematics.Interpolation`).
+If interpolation is enabled (on by default), it will then compute an approximation to the solution :math:`y(tout)` by interpolation (as described in
+        :numref:`ARKODE.Mathematics.Interpolation`).
+Otherwise, the solution at
+        the time reached is returned.

         The *ARK_ONE_STEP* option tells the solver to only take a single internal step, :math:`y_{n-1} \to y_{n}`, and return the solution